kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

   here's my understanding of the issue right now.

   Since the late 1600s, mathematicians have been investigating the possibility that all of mathematics could be reduced to formal logic, which may then be calculated by machine.
-Liebniz and George Boole envisaged automating much of human thought, or at least the subset of thought that is based on logical reasoning.
+Leibniz and George Boole envisaged automating much of human thought, or at least the subset of thought that is based on logical reasoning.

-  How can we tell what can or cannot be computed?
-From the view of mathematics, when considering a particular function, the question may be rephrased to "can the mathematical function undergoing computation eventually result in an answer?", or "is the function effectively calculable", or in the case of logical statements "can the truth value eventually be decided?".
+  How can we determine which calculations can or cannot be computed?
+From the view of mathematics, when considering a particular function, the question may be rephrased to "can the mathematical function undergoing computation eventually result in an answer?", or "is the function effectively calculable", or in the case of logical statements (as in mathematical logic) "can the truth value eventually be decided?".

-  This last question is known as the decision problem, and this is the problem that Church tries to make precise with LC.
+  This last question is known as the decision problem, or Entscheidungsproblem, and this is the problem that Church tries to make precise with LC.
 Church was interested in a few particular instances of the problem, articulated by David Hilbert -- Hilberts 10th problem, and Hilberts Program.
 He tries to address these examples, and assumes the reader will generalize his conclusions to the larger issue of what can be computed mechanically.

+  Here is Church's account of the Entscheidungsproblem:

+    "By the Entscheidungsproblem of a system of symbolic logic is here understood the problem to find an effective method by which, given any expression Q in the notation of the system, it can be determined whether or not Q is provable in the system." ~ Church 1936

   If you want to read more about the subject, I suggest "**Engines of Logic**" by Martin Davis and "**The Annotated Turing**" by Charles Petzold.
 Engines presents a timeline of several important thinkers, leading up to the idea of the decision problem, and the Church-Turing thesis.
-The Annotated Turing focuses on the Alan Turing's paper that describes his model of computation, the universal computing machine.
+The Annotated Turing focuses on the Alan Turing's paper that describes his model of computation, the logical computing machine.
 Another interesting resource is "**Lambda Calculus: Then and Now**", a lecture by Dana Scott available through publications of the ACM.
-It links to a timeline of important milestone publications leading up to the lambda calculus, and some of the lambda calculus' applications in programming language design.
+It links to a timeline of important academic papers leading up to the lambda calculus, and some of the lambda calculus' applications in programming language design.

   .. https://www.csc.kth.se/utbildning/kth/kurser/DD3001/drtmp12/DownloadMaterial/Lectures/Lecture1.pdf
   .. https://www.csc.kth.se/utbildning/kth/kurser/DD3001/drtmp12/DownloadMaterial/Lectures/Lecture3.pdf
   .. https://www.csc.kth.se/utbildning/kth/kurser/DD3001/drtmp12/DownloadMaterial/Lectures/Lecture4.pdf

   ..
 Leibniz, jul 1646 to nov 1716,
+  ..
   .. * Belived human reasoning could be reduced to calculations. envisaged a calculus rationcinator
   ..   (resembing symbolic logic) to make such calculations feasible.